AirAsia

-Capital A Berhad, operating as AirAsia, is a Malaysian multinational low-cost airline headquartered near Kuala Lumpur, Malaysia.
+AirAsia Group Berhad, operating as AirAsia, is a Malaysian multinational low-cost airline headquartered near Kuala Lumpur, Malaysia.
 Established in 1993 and commencing operations in 1996, the airline is the largest in Malaysia by fleet size and destinations.
 It operates scheduled domestic and international flights to over 166 destinations across 25 countries.
 Its primary hub is Kuala Lumpur International Airport (KLIA), where it operates from Terminal 2, the low-cost carrier terminal.

-AirAsia has a network of affiliate airlines catering to regional markets, including Thai AirAsia, Indonesia AirAsia, Philippines AirAsia and AirAsia Cambodia, which have bases in cities including Bangkok, Jakarta, Manila and Phnom Penh.
-AirAsia X, the airline’s long-haul subsidiary, primarily serves long-distance routes.
-In addition to passenger services, AirAsia manages Teleport, its dedicated freight division.
-Together, these carriers form an extensive network connecting Southeast Asia with other parts of Asia, Australia, Africa and the Middle East.
+Following the merger of AirAsia X into AirAsia Group, the company operates both short-haul and long-haul services under a unified airline network.
+Its regional operations include affiliates such as Thai AirAsia, Indonesia AirAsia, Philippines AirAsia and AirAsia Cambodia, which have bases in cities including Bangkok, Jakarta, Manila and Phnom Penh respectively.
+The group also operates cargo and logistics services through Teleport, connecting Southeast Asia with markets across Asia, Australia, Africa and the Middle East.

 History

-1993-2001: Foundation and early years
+1993–2001: Foundation and early years

 AirAsia was established on 20 December 1993, by DRB-HICOM, a Malaysian government-owned conglomerate, as a full-service carrier.
 The airline commenced operations on 18 November 1996, with its inaugural flight from Kuala Lumpur to Langkawi, utilising a Boeing 737-300.
-In its early years, AirAsia faced challenges such as high operating costs and competition from established carriers like Malaysia Airlines.
+In its early years, AirAsia faced challenges such as high operating costs and heavy competition from established carriers like Malaysia Airlines.